 "I don't think there is anything out there that can beat the Gold Bug 2 for small, shallow nuggets," said a recent customer.
 Many metal detectorists agree!
-The analog control panel of the Gold Bug 2 may look old school, but its ultra high frequency and your choice of either a 6.5" coil or a 10" coil (same price) is excellent if you're hunting for small, shallow gold!
+The analog control panel of the Gold Bug 2 may look old school, but its ultra high frequency and your choice of either a 6.5" coil or a 10" coil ($20 extra for 10 inch coil) is excellent if you're hunting for small, shallow gold!
 This is a very smooth-running machine, easy to operate, and quiet.
+This machine is a 71kHz detector that has a long history of finding little dinks of gold.
+Change to a large coil and get even greater depth.

 Many prospectors— even when drywashing— bring their Gold Bug 2 along to locate black sands and fine gold deposits.